ckaestne/seaibib/README.md

 ## Misc

+*Various recommended and useful resources that do not fit well into the other categories.*

 Zinkevich, Martin.
 2017 “[Rules of Machine Learning: Best Practices for ML Engineering](http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf).”

 > Blog post.
 List of advice about engineering ML-enabled systems based on experience at Google.
 Many good pointers.